oa-kwaku/persuasive-argument-prediction-with-llms/README.md

 **Unprimed Model Fit**

 I performed an Area Under the Receiver Operating Characteristic (AUROC) analysis and got a result under 0.5.
-This essentially means the fit of the model was worse than what one expect from a human naively predicting.
+This essentially means the fit of the model was worse than what one expects from a human naively predicting.
 ```
 In [389]: auc_score_unprimed = roc_auc_score(validation_numeric["delta_label_numeric"], validation_numeric[
      ...: "unprimed_numeric"])